ipatate/gatsby-plugin-snipcart-advanced/readme.md

           },
         },
         templatesUrl:
           "path on your template file.
-Set file in the static folder",
+Set file in the static folder, ex: '/snipcart/index.html'", // not work on dev.
+Gatsby not serve html file in dev https://github.com/gatsbyjs/gatsby/issues/13072
         innerHTML: `
             <billing section="bottom">
                 <!-- Customization goes here -->